ruanbekker/ruanbekker.github.io/source/_posts/2019-04-02-setup-a-5-node-highly-available-elasticsearch-cluster.markdown

 $ curl -H 'Content-Type: application/json' -XPOST http://127.0.0.1:9200/first-index/docs/ -d '{"username": "franka", "name": "frank", "surname": "adams", "location": {"country": "new zealand", "city": "auckland"}, "hobbies": ["programming", "swimming", "rugby"]}'
 ```

-Now that we ingested our data into elasticsearch, lets have a look at the indices api, where the number of documents, size etc should reflect:
+Now that we ingested our data into elasticsearch, lets have a look at the Indices API, where the number of documents, size etc should reflect:

 ```
 $ curl http://127.0.0.1:9200/_cat/indices?v